 |

-On your way up to Beta Pool, be sure and take the short side trail to see the Hanging Gardens, a series of terraces with lush vegetation.
+Beyond today's pool, a short side trail takes you to the Hanging Gardens, a series of terraces with lush vegetation.

 Liard Hot Springs makes a unique Christmas vacation spot.